VistoShield vs Wordfence

 Wordfence relies on cloud-based threat intelligence.
 Firewall rules, scan signatures, and IP reputation data are fetched from Wordfence servers.
 Premium subscribers receive real-time rule updates while free users wait 30 days.
 This means your site constantly communicates with an external service.

-VistoShield is released under the GPLv2 license.
-You can audit the source code, contribute patches, fork it for your own needs, or redistribute it.
-The entire codebase is available on GitHub.
+The VistoShield WordPress plugin is released under the GPLv2 license.
+You can audit the plugin source code, contribute patches, fork it for your own needs, or redistribute it.
+The plugin codebase is available on GitHub.

 Wordfence is proprietary software.
 While the free tier can be downloaded from the WordPress plugin repository, the source is not available under an open-source license and cannot be modified or redistributed outside of WordPress.org terms.